 The MA in Sustainable Energy (online) program includes two required in-person residencies in Washington DC, which is the leading city in the US for domestic and international energy policy.

 These rich experiences allow you to learn about energy financing, policy and environment first-hand while meeting with leaders in the industry.
 You will have the opportunity to hear from and speak with top experts from the nation’s capital and to build a valuable network of peers, faculty, and individuals leading the sustainable energy field.

-The first week-long residency, in which you’ll begin conceptualizing and conducting research for your capstone project, participating in energy site visits and connecting with experts in the field.
-The second on-campus experience consists of the MA in Sustainable Energy capstone presentation and Johns Hopkins SAIS commencement ceremony, where students will participate with the school’s entire graduating class.
+The first week-long residency gives students the resources needed to begin conceptualizing and conducting research for the capstone project.
+The second residency includes the MA in Sustainable Energy capstone presentation and the Johns Hopkins SAIS commencement ceremony, where students will participate with the school’s entire graduating class.

 The Johns Hopkins SAIS Campus

 There are few places better for learning the nuances of energy policy, economics, finance and research than in Washington DC, which provides an exciting backdrop for the study of international affairs.